 Nevertheless, the Portuguese royal family occupied this palace at various points in time and their personality is evident in the richly furnished rooms, decorated with family portraits.

-You can now visit the Royal Treasure Museum and see the precious crown jewels now on display.
+You can also visit the Royal Treasure Museum and see the precious Portuguese crown jewels on display.

 This 17th century palace is one of my favourite Lisbon buildings although you can easily walk straight past it if you’re not aware of it.